Stranded Utah snowmobilers built snow cave to stay warm overnight

-SUMMIT COUNTY, Utah (KTVX) — Two Utah snowmobilers trapped overnight in the snow constructed a snow cave to stay warm until they could be rescued, according to a local sheriff’s office.
+Two Utah snowmobilers trapped overnight in the snow constructed a snow cave to stay warm until they could be rescued, according to a local sheriff’s office.
+KTLA’s sister station KTVX reports.

 The pair had gone out at 8 a.m.
 Tuesday morning for what they thought was a day trip.